someweisguy/esp_dmx/README.md

 RDM specifies that every device (but not its sub-devices necessarily) must support a specific set of PIDs to ensure proper communication between devices.
 The list of the supported and the required PIDs can be found in the [appendix](#parameter-ids).

-GET requests may not be sent to all sub-devices of a root devices.
+GET requests may not be sent to all sub-devices of a root device.
 It is therefore not permitted to send a GET request to `RDM_SUB_DEVICE_ALL`.

 ### Discovery

 When making RDM requests it is typically needed (but not required) to discover the UIDs of the devices on the RDM network.
-The discovery process begins by the controller device broadcasting an `RDM_PID_DISC_UNIQUE_BRANCH` command to all devices.
+The discovery process begins with the controller device broadcasting an `RDM_PID_DISC_UNIQUE_BRANCH` command to all devices.
 The data included in this request consist of an address space defined by a UID lower bound and UID upper bound.
 Responding devices respond to `RDM_PID_DISC_UNIQUE_BRANCH` requests if their UID is greater-than-or-equal to the lower bound and less-than-or-equal to the upper bound.
 When multiple devices respond at the same time, data collisions can occur.
 When a data collision occurs, the controller divides the address space in two.
 An `RDM_PID_DISC_UNIQUE_BRANCH` request is sent to each new address space.
 This is repeated until a single device is found within an address space.

 When a single device is found within an address space, that device is sent an `RDM_PID_DISC_MUTE` request to mute its response to future `RDM_PID_DISC_UNIQUE_BRANCH` requests.
 When responding to `RDM_PID_DISC_MUTE` requests, devices that have multiple RDM ports return a binding UID which represents its primary UID.